a2stuff/a2d/notes/testplan.md

   * Hold Solid-Apple and drag it to another volume to move it.
 Verify that the moved file retains the same mixed case name.
   * Hold Solid-Apple and drag it to another folder on the same volume to copy it.
 Verify that the copied file retains the same mixed case name.

+* Launch DeskTop.
+In the Options control panel, check "Preserve uppercase and lowercase in names".
+Rename one volume with mixed case e.g. "vol1.MIXED".
+Rename a second volume with differently mixed case, e.g. "VOL2.mixed".
+Drag the first volume to the second.
+Verify that the newly created folder is named with the same case as the dragged volume.

 ## Window Headers

 * Open a folder with no items.
 Verify window header says "0 Items"